peazip/PeaZip/peazip-sources/readme.txt

 7z (LGPL), 7-Zip-zstd codecs (LGPL), Brotli (MIT License), Zstandard (Dual license BSD / GPLv2), ARC (GPL), LPAQ/PAQ8* (GPL), UnACE (royalty free), QUAD (LGPL), BALZ (public domain), strip and UPX (GPL) binaries are needed to support mainstream file formats, they are not included in source package (but are included in the program's precompiled packages) and are intellectual property of respective Authors.

-In PeaZip interface are used some icons inspired by Tango Desktop Project, Crystal/Crystal Clear, and NuoveXT, which are originally released under Creative Commons Attribution Share-Alike and LGPL licenses; more icons are available in /res subpaths.
+In PeaZip interface are used some icons inspired by Tango Desktop Project, Crystal/Crystal Clear, and NuoveXT, which are originally released under Creative Commons Attribution Share-Alike and LGPL licenses; more icons are available in /res/share subpaths.

+How to package PeaZip for distribution:

+PeaZip Portable should be built compressing a directory containing pea and peazip binaries compiled from sources in src package for the target system, and dragdropfilesdll.dll on Windows res folder, which contains resources divided by type, and 'portable', an empty file marking the package as portable bin architecture dependent binaries, that should be compiled by respective third party sources for the target system share non-architecture dependent data such as texts, sample scripts, media, documentation conf configuration files
+(for further subfolders in each res subpath plesase refer to an existing up to date Portable package)

+Installer packages should be built starting from portable package
+1) Removing (peazip)/res/portable file, which causes the application to write configuration file to appropriate user specific directory for the known systems, $XDG_CONFIG_HOME/peazip or $HOME/.config/peazip for non_Windows systems following Open Deskptop standard.
+2) Taking care to place resources in proper paths depending on the filesystem standards of the target system, e.g. (peazip)/res/bin and (peazip)/res/share should be replaced to links to pointing to (path)/peazip directory created in proper branches of the filesystem for the type of resources
+This mechanism can be used, on systems not supporting Open Desktop standards, also to redirect configuraton folder, letting (peazip)/res/portable file, which tells the application to write configuration to (peazip)/res/conf which is, in this case, replaced by a link.
+3) On Windows installable packages, place "Configure peazip.exe" compiled from InnoSetup script peazip-setup_script_WIN*-configure.iss in (peazip)/res/bin directory